WhiteStar-Communications/HyperSpace-Service/README.md

 ## Command Plane (TCP, Port 5500)

-The CommandServer manages the tunnel's lifecycle and configuration.
+The CommandServer manages the TUN interface's lifecycle and configuration.
 Connect to `127.0.0.1:5500`, send JSON commands, and read JSON replies.
 The CommandServer recognizes either `\n` or `\r\n` as a delimiter to mark the end of a JSON command.

 ### Commands

-**Starts the tunnel.** The value provided for `myIPv4Address` will be used as the TUN interface's address.
+**Start the TUN interface**.
+The value provided for `myIPv4Address` will be used as the TUN interface's address.

 - {"cmd": "start", "myIPv4Address": "5.5.5.5"}

-**Shutdowns the host app and the system extension**
+**Shutdowns the host app and the TUN interface**

 - {"cmd":"shutdown"}